weigq/iclr2022_stats/README.md

 `!`: This data is collected at `2021-11-09 17:11:59 (UTC)`.
 Note that the some submissions may be withdrawn after this time.

+`!`: Only part of all data are shown here due to the maximum characters limitation.
+More data can be found [here](https://guoqiangwei.xyz/htmls/iclr2022_stats.html) online.

 | Rank | Average Rating | Title | Ratings | Variance | Decision |
 | --- | --- | --- | --- | --- | --- |